India will grow to be among top 3 economies in 2 decades: Ambani | Business

 ''I firmly believe that in the next two decades, India will grow to be among the top three economies in the world,'' said Ambani, who heads oil-to-retail-to-telecom conglomerate Reliance Industries Ltd. More importantly, it will become a premier digital society, with young people driving it.

 ''And our per capita income will go from USD 1,800-2,000 per capita to USD 5,000 per capita,'' he said.
-Facebook and a lot of other companies and entrepreneurs in the world have a golden opportunity to be in India, to be part of this economic and social transformation that will accelerate in the coming decades, he added.
+Facebook, Jio and many other companies as well as entrepreneurs in the world have a golden opportunity to be in India, and be part of the economic and social transformation that will accelerate in the coming decades, he added.

+Ambani said India has faced the COVID crisis with enormous resilience and resolve. ''The sheer magnitude of COVID-19 pandemic, like everybody else in the world, did startle all of us in India.
+But then I think it is not in India's DNA to be deterred by a crisis,'' Ambani said, adding that every crisis presented an opportunity for new growth.

+India is ready and pretty much on par with the world to roll out one of the largest vaccine programmes in the first half of 2021, he added.
+From building a hospital dedicated to COVID-19, to producing PPEs, and from meal distribution programmes for vulnerable sections, to Jio ensuring connectivity and handling the rise in network traffic as people worked from home, Reliance and Reliance Foundation had taken a series of steps in the face of the pandemic.

 - READ MORE ON: